-Specific instructions for each section of the Proposal and the scoring criteria are described below.
-If this proposal reflects the efforts of a prime contractor and subcontractor(s) or consultant(s), responses should be inclusive of the partner agencies and individuals.
-It describes the stages, preference points and scoring of all Proposals.
-A Proposal will be scored based on its response to the information requested in this Solicitation.
+Percentages and their corresponding criteria are described in each of the following sections.
+If this Proposal reflects the efforts of a prime Contractor and subcontractor(s), responses should be inclusive of the partner agencies and individuals.

 The entire scoring process from receipt of Proposals to the posting of the Notice of Proposed Award is confidential.